2025 Syrian parliamentary election: Background

-The People's Assembly of Syria is the country's unicameral legislature.
-Under the Ba'athist regime, the Assembly was characterised as "primarily a debating club", rubber-stamping the president's directives.
-Elections to the People's Assembly were by direct popular vote in multi-member constituencies, however constitutionally two-thirds of the seats automatically went to the Ba'ath Party and its allies, with the remaining seats being independents.
+The People's Assembly is Syria's unicameral legislature.
+Under the Ba'athist-led regime, the Assembly was characterised as "primarily a debating club", rubber-stamping the president's directives.
+Elections to the People's Assembly were previously held by direct popular vote in multi-member constituencies.
+In practice, however, roughly two-thirds of the seats were consistently won by the Ba'ath Party and its allies, with the remaining seats held by independents.

-Following the 2024 Syrian opposition offensives, political changes in Syria, and the transition to a new governance model, the People's Assembly elected in the July 2024 Syrian parliamentary election was dissolved on 29 January 2025 and replaced by an interim Legislative Council.
-Following the adoption of the 2025 Interim Constitution of Syria, a provisional parliament called the People's Assembly was established with the president appointing one-third of MPs.
-On 2 June 2025, Presidential Decree 66 was issued, which established the Higher Committee for People's Assembly Elections (اللجنة العليا لانتخابات مجلس الشعب السوري).
-The 11-member committee was responsible for overseeing the formation of electoral sub-committees, which would elect two-thirds of the MPs.
+Following the 2024 Syrian opposition offensives and the formation of the Syrian caretaker government, the People's Assembly elected in the July 2024 Syrian parliamentary election was formally dissolved on 29 January 2025 and replaced by an interim Legislative Council.
+Following the adoption of the Constitutional Declaration of the Syrian Arab Republic, the People's Assembly was re-established, under which one-third of MPs were to be appointed by the president.
+Presidential Decree 66, which established the 11-member Higher Committee for People's Assembly Elections (اللجنة العليا لانتخابات مجلس الشعب السوري), was issued on 13 June.
+The committee, chaired by Mohammed Taha al-Ahmed, was responsible for overseeing the formation of electoral subcommittees, which elected the remaining two-thirds of the members of parliament (MPs).

-Syrian President Ahmed al-Sharaa said that there was a lack of infrastructure to allow for direct election, and Syrian human rights lawyer Anwar al-Bunni said that "the absence of political work, parties, and political activism", in addition to the need to register displaced people and deceased people, as well as the Assad regime granting citizenship to large numbers of Iranian militants, meaning that the indirect system was 'logical' until the infrastructure for direct elections could be established, which could take up to four years to organise.
+Syrian President Ahmed al-Sharaa stated that there was a lack of infrastructure to allow for direct elections, and Syrian human rights lawyer Anwar al-Bunni said that "the absence of political work, parties, and political activism", in addition to the need to register displaced people and deceased people, as well as the Assad regime granting citizenship to large numbers of Iranian militants, meant that the indirect system was 'logical' until the infrastructure for direct elections could be established, which could take up to four years to organise.

 Date of the election

-The committee estimated in June 2025 that the process of electing MPs would take 60 to 90 days to complete, ending in August 2025.
-The election would take place on the same day across all of Syria, originally estimated to be at the end of August, and the election date chosen was expected to fall between 15 and 20 September.
-On 14 September, Tareq al-Kurdi, a member of the Higher Committee's legal committee, announced that the elections had been postponed due to the high number of applications, and that the elections were expected to take place before the end of September.
+In June 2025, The Higher Committee for People's Assembly Elections estimated that the process of organising elections would take between 60 and 90 days to complete.
+The original plan involved the election taking place on the same day across all of Syria, originally estimated to be at the end of August.
+The election date was then updated in late July 2025 to be expected to fall between 15 and 20 September.

+On 14 September, Tareq al-Kurdi, a member of the electoral committee's legal committee, announced that the elections had been postponed due to the high number of applications.
+Nawar Najmeh, the electoral committee's spokesperson said that the elections were expected to take place before the end of September.
 On 21 September, the final date was announced to be 5 October, and take place between 9:00 until 12:00; however, if not all members of the electoral college had cast their votes before that time, it would be extended until 16:00.

-A presidential decree was planned to be issued to set up the processes for the elections, which was done on 20 August 2025.
-The committee chair stated that the decree was planned to include "membership conditions", campaign mechanisms, "a code of conduct for voters and candidates, and provisions ensuring women's participation of at least 20%."
+In addition to the election of most seats on 5 October 2025, elections to remaining seats were held on 23 October 2025, 17 March 2026, and on 24 May 2026.